magicleap/arcloud/setup/README.md

   - [Helm](https://helm.sh/)
   - [Kubctl](https://kubernetes.io/docs/reference/kubectl/kubectl/)

+## Download AR Cloud
+- Download AR Cloud from the [release page](https://github.com/orgs/magicleap)
+- Unzip the release file.
+For example: arcloud-0.40.25.zip
+- cd arcloud-0.40.25
+- Review and edit the values.yaml file.
+Default values have been supplied for quick setup.

 ## Setup of Infrastructure
 To get started as quickly as possible, refer to these simple setup steps using [google cloud](https://cloud.google.com/sdk/docs/install).
 For other cloud providers or infrastructure, refer to their specific documentation.